gonzalo-sosa-rolon/html5-mobile-database/README.md

 ```

-You just have to extend the WebSQLDAO and call the WebSQLDAO constructor passing the table description.
+You just have to extend the WebSQLDAO class and call the WebSQLDAO constructor passing the table description.
 The framework go to create the table with all the fields for you.

 WebSQLDAO parameters: